Quafadas/cask-laminar/README.md

 - database access
 - UI Interactions on (multiple!?!) single page applications
 - Each with (potentially interactive!) data viz
 - zero complicated effect frameworks!
-No scalaz, no cats, no zio.
-KISS :-).
+No scalaz, no cats, no zio, in fact, no asynchrony at all!
 - JSON API
 - Shared client / server code